Becheler/Becheler.github.io/my_collections/_posts/2025-12-26-policy-based-design.md

 };
 ```

 Runtime polymorphism works great when you genuinely need runtime flexibility—like a plugin system where third-party DLLs get loaded at startup.
+It's also the right choice when code bloat becomes a problem.
+The standard library itself demonstrates this trade-off: C++17 introduced `std::pmr::polymorphic_allocator` and `std::pmr::memory_resource` specifically to avoid generating dozens of `std::vector` instantiations for every allocator combination.
+They use virtual functions to trade a bit of performance for significantly smaller binaries.

-But if your behavior choices are known at compile-time, you pay unnecessary costs:
+But if your behavior choices are known at compile-time and binary size isn't an issue, policy-based design avoids unnecessary costs:

 **Performance overhead**: Virtual calls prevent inlining and block compiler optimizations.
 In high-throughput systems (web servers, message queues), this can be the difference between 10,000 and 50,000 requests per second.

 **Type information loss**: With virtual functions, all formatters must return the same type.
-Your `JSONFormatter` can't return a rich `JSONObject`—it's forced to flatten everything to strings to match the base class interface.
+Your `JSONFormatter` can't return a rich `JSONObject`: it's forced to flatten everything to strings to match the base class interface.

+The key is choosing the right tool: policies when you know the strategy at compile-time and performance matters, OOP when you need runtime flexibility or want to control binary size.

 ## Conclusion: freedom without fear

 Policy-Based Design offers an important capability in software engineering: the ability to be flexible without paying for it.
 Also, keep in mind policies are unitary testable, and very mobile: I pasted them along with their tests across several projects.
 The atomicity of a policy compared to the complexity of an entire enum based switch is a blessing for reusability.

-Whether you're building web services, data processing pipelines, game engines, or embedded systems, you often need to explore different strategies, test different approaches, and combine behaviors in novel ways.
+Whether you're building data processing pipelines, game engines, or embedded systems, you often need to explore different strategies, test different approaches, and combine behaviors in novel ways.
 This flexibility is essential.
 But your code also needs to be fast.
 You can't afford to pay for flexibility you don't use.

 Policy-Based Design is a way to get both.